Recommended Reading

 Bosch is the character to whom Connelly most often returns.
 He was introduced 30 years ago as a Vietnam veteran, born to a prostitute and a (then) unknown father.
 His mother is murdered, Bosch grows up in foster homes, serves as a tunnel rat in Vietnam before becoming a cop.
 With each case, he avenges his mother’s murder.
 “Everybody counts or nobody counts.”

-Along the way, Connelly has introduced other continuing characters, including FBI profilers Rachel Walling and Terry McCaleb.
+Connelly has introduced other continuing characters, including FBI profilers Rachel Walling and Terry McCaleb.
 He had to kill off McCaleb several years back, because Clint Eastwood bought the rights to a novel featuring McCaleb.
 The character was around 40, but when he was played by the Great Squinter in Blood Work, Connelly realized he had to dispose of his creation.
 In a meta moment, Connelly addressed the issue of Eastwood’s major plot twist that perverted the relationships in the Blood Work novel.
 This showed in conversation, when McCaleb notes — not long before his demise — how it sucked to be played by a geezer in the movies.

 Along the way, Connelly created another character.
 Since he showed a great affinity with police stories, he decided to master the courtroom thriller.
 Thus was Mickey Haller born.
 Turns out he’s the half brother of Harry Bosch — we finally find out the identity of the father — and works out of the backseat of his car.
-Connelly inaugurated a series of Lincoln Lawyer novels, then two years ago, introduced a young detective who lives in a lean-to on the beach, Renee Ballard.
+Connelly inaugurated a series of Lincoln Lawyer novels, then two years ago, introduced a young detective who lives in a lean-to on the beach, Renee Ballard

 Another continuing character, Jack McEvoy, harkens from Connelly’s days as a newspaper reporter.
 He appeared in The Poet, The Scarecrow (one of Connelly’s very best) and Fair Warning.
 Once a mad-dog journalist, these days Jack works for a non-profit reporting collective.
 Connelly keeps up with the times.
 His characters often show up in each other’s novels.
 Bosch might appear in a McEvoy book and Bosch makes frequent walk-ons in the Mickey Haller stories.